About the course

 The Master of Philosophy (MPhil) in Theology degree offers more extensive study of a particular field of theology at an advanced level, with rigorous training in relevant research methods and a period of scholarly research and writing.

-This 21-month course offers extensive graduate education in a specialist field of theology for very able students.
-It includes a short thesis of up to 30,000 words based on independent scholarly research, which may contribute to a future research degree, and at least three formal examination papers or groups of assessed essays.
+This 21-month course offers extensive graduate education in a specialist field of theology.
+It includes a thesis of up to 30,000 words based on independent scholarly research, which may contribute to a future research degree, three written examination papers, and three short essays or one long essay.

-The Faculty of Theology and Religion runs graduate seminars in different subjects, which offer a space for all those doing graduate work to meet regularly, to share aspects of your work with your peers and to be informed by that interaction.
-The seminars are an important way of staying in touch with peers and presenting some of your research at various stages of development.
+The Faculty of Theology and Religion runs graduate seminars in different subjects, which offer a space for all those doing graduate work to meet regularly and to share aspects of your work with your peers.
+The seminars are an important way of staying in touch with peers and presenting your research at various stages of development.

 Students on the MPhil in Theology work in one of the following areas: